marshalltj/island-queue-bot/README.md

 >**Examples**:
 >
 >`!island list`
->> List all the open islands on the Server the command is called from.
+>> List all the open islands on the server the command is called from.
 >
 >`!island list 3721`
->> Lists the users in the queue for an Island with an `<island id>` of 3721.
+>> Lists the users in the queue for an island with an `<island id>` of 3721.
 >
 >**Arguments**:
 >- `<island id>`: The unique ID of the island queue to display.